PDF(6.4 KB) View with Adobe Reader on a variety of devices

 The WSA can use all of these deployments except for bridged mode.
 This is expected to be available in the near future.

-When requests are being redirected to the WSA transparently, the WSA must pretend to be the OCS (origin content server), since the client is unaware of the existence of a proxy.
-On the contrary, if a request is explicitly sent to the WSA, the WSA will respond with it's own IP information.
+When requests are redirected to the WSA transparently, the WSA must pretend to be the OCS (origin content server), since the client is unaware of the existence of a proxy.
+On the contrary, if a request is explicitly sent to the WSA, the WSA responds with its own IP information.

 There are a few differences between explicit and transparent client HTTP requests:

-Both will contain an HTTP Host header that specifies the DNS host.
+Both contain an HTTP Host header that specifies the DNS host.

-The only major difference between transparent and forward mode on the WSA is that in transparent mode, the WSA will respond to both transparent and explicit HTTP requests.
+The only major difference between transparent and forward mode on the WSA is that in transparent mode, the WSA responds to both transparent and explicit HTTP requests.
 Whereas in explicit, the WSA ONLY responds to explicit HTTP requests.

-The WSA will always send its upstream request as a transparent style request, since the WSA is acting as it's own client, UNLESS the WSA is configured to specifically use an explicit upstream proxy.
+The WSA always sends its upstream request as a transparent style request, since the WSA acts as its own client, UNLESS the WSA is configured to specifically use an explicit upstream proxy.

 401 - is sent from the WSA when authentication is required.
 This is also what the OCS would send.